-Regional Councils are chartered by the State Interoperability Council with membership based on representation from each county within planning regions already established by Wisconsin Emergency Management (WEM).
+Regional SCIP Implementation Councils (RSICs) are chartered by the State Interoperability Council (IC) with membership based on representation from each county within the planning regions already established by Wisconsin Emergency Management (WEM).
 There are six distinct regions in Wisconsin: East Central, Northeast, Northwest, Southeast, Southwest, and West Central.

-- Participate in monthly RIC phone calls with the Department of Justice and WEM
+- Participate in monthly RIC phone calls with DOJ and WEM

-- Arrange for weekly roll-calls in the region and share problems/lessons learned with DOT and DOJ points of contact
+- Arrange for weekly roll-calls in the region and share problems and lessons learned with DOT and DOJ points of contact

-- Continue as necessary entering data into the Communications Assets and Survey Mapping (CASM) tool
+- As necessary, continue to enter data into the Communications Assets and Survey Mapping (CASM) tool

 - Continue to write/update the local Tactical Interoperable Communications Plan (TICP) and assist with county TICPs

-- As available, continue to participate in local exercises in regards to communication components
+- As available, continue to participate in local exercises as related to communication components

-- Participate in the 2014 rewrite of the SCIP
+- Participate in future updates to the SCIP

-Many councils are already formed and actively developing regional plans.
-Click the links to the left to learn about activities in your region or how to contact your Regional Interoperability Coordinator.
+The Wisconsin RSICs are already formed and actively developing regional plans.
+Click the links on the left to learn about activities in your region and how to contact your RSIC and RIC.